wtolkien/meta-vyos/README.md

 ### Notes:
-1) this project currently builds for the 'qemux86' target.
-Other targets will require a different kernel package.
+1) different target hardware will required differnet kernels.
+Initial development was to build the 'qemux86' target, however now primary development has switched to embedded platforms using the MT7623 SoC.
+    Contributions to support more target hardware is welcome.
 2) VyOS uses two shells: a VyOS-modified version of bash 4.1, installed as 'vbash' and generic bash 4.3 installed as 'bash'.
-This project currently installs 'vbash' and symlinks 'bash' to it.

 There is a lot more work to do and any help from interested parties is very welcome.